Meet the team

 After volunteering with NHC for several years, Stuart joined the team in 2017 to help with the Viewpoints project in the run-up to Festival of Nature.
-He now supports the team across their programme of events.
+He now works across all NHC programmes.

-Stuart is interested in engaging young people with nature and is an active member of the Bristol Nature Network, sitting on the committee as their BNHC representative.
+Stuart is interested in engaging young people with nature and is an active member of the Bristol Nature Network, sitting on the committee as their NHC representative.

 Avon Wildlife Trust